pepebonet/DeepMP/README.md

 # DeepMP
 DeepMP is a convolutional neural network (CNN)-based model that takes information from Nanopore signals and basecalling errors to detect whether a read is methylated or not.
+DeepMP's architecture consists of two different modules.
+First, the sequence module involves 6 1D convolutional layers with 256 1x4 filters.
+On hte other hand, the error module comprises 3 1D convolutional layers and 3 locally connected layers both with 128 1x3 filters.
+Outputs are finally concatenated and inputted into a fully connected layer with 512 units.
-The model introduces a threshold-free position modification calling model sensitive to sites methylated at low frequency across cells.
+Furthermore, DeepMP introduces a threshold-free position modification calling model sensitive to sites methylated at low frequency across cells.
+These novelties allow DeepMP to accurately detect methylated sites at read and position levels.

 ![DeepMP_1](docs/images/Figure_1_DeepMP.png)